Substance Abuse Counselor Jobs in USA with Visa Sponsorship

 Does substance abuse counseling qualify for H-1B visa sponsorship?

-Yes, substance abuse counseling typically qualifies for H-1B sponsorship when the position requires a bachelor's degree in counseling, psychology, social work, or a related field.
+Yes, substance abuse counseling typically qualifies for H-1B visa sponsorship when the position requires a bachelor's degree in counseling, psychology, social work, or a related field.
 The role must be classified as a specialty occupation, which is generally supported when state licensure or specialized addiction counseling credentials are required.
 Clinical positions and supervisory roles have particularly strong cases.

 What degree do I need for H-1B sponsorship as a substance abuse counselor?